 Poplack is quick to point out, after nearly a decade of research into the technology, that much study remains to be done on how many women tomosynthesis can and will help, and how it will help them.
 For example, while in Burroughs' case DBT detected an abnormality, it helped spare other subjects of the study the anxiety of receiving wrong first diagnoses.

 "Things are no longer hidden," says Poplack, codirector of breast imaging.
 "On a mammogram, the tissue can stack up to look like cancer and fool us into thinking there is a problem when there really isn't."

 "It's really a double benefit.
 It allows us to detect what we otherwise wouldn't see, and not go down the path of a false alarm."

-Poplack's team in radiology has been collaborating with researchers from the Norris Cotton Cancer Center and the Thayer School of Engineering since 1999 to compare tomosynthesis with other forms of breast-cancer detection.
+Poplack's team in radiology has been collaborating with researchers from the Dartmouth Cancer Center and the Thayer School of Engineering since 1999 to compare tomosynthesis with other forms of breast-cancer detection.
 To produce the 3-D images, a tube revolves around the breast in short arcs while sending out multiple X-rays in low doses.
 Radiologists then reconstruct the data gathered in a way that allows viewing of particular areas in thin layers of tissue.

 While tomosynthesis exposes the patient to slightly more radiation than a conventional mammogram, the difference over time is "negligible," Poplack says, roughly equivalent to the amount to which one would be exposed on an airline flight from the east coast to Europe.